AndreaPontrandolfo/sheriff/apps/docs-website/docs/faq.md

 - [Rome](https://rome.tools/) ➜ No. Rome is not compatible with Eslint in the first place.
 - [Deno](https://deno.land/) ➜ No. Deno is not compatible with Eslint in the first place.
 - [Bun](https://bun.sh/) ➜ Untested.

+## Does Sheriff support vanilla Javascript codebases?

+Sheriff is a Typescript-first Eslint configuration.
+It's focused on Typescript codebases.
+You can almost consider Sheriff a superset of [@typescript-eslint](https://typescript-eslint.io/). <br />
+If your codebase is not written in Typescript, i would worry about that first, before worrying about linting.

+For this reason, vanilla Javascript is not supported as of right now, but support may come at a later time.